vhive-serverless/vSwarm/tools/profiler/README.md

 }
 ```

 The tool runs the `invoker` at a steady RPS (0.2 requests-per-second by default) and simultaneously monitors the CPU and memory utilization of the pod of the function being profiled.
+Ensure that the `invoker` binary exists.
 Users can utilize `-rps` or `--rps` to change the invocation rate, but it is highly recommended that the RPS < 0.5 to avoid creating multiple pod instances (as it might interfere with the profiling).
 The duration of the experiment can be changed using `-dur` or `--run_duration` flags.
 Users can also change the number of CPU and memory sampling points using `-iter` or `--sample_iter` flags.

 The profiling tool utilizes the `kubectl top command` to measure the CPU and memory utilization of the functions.
 This command requires `metrics-server` to be deployed.
 The YAML file for metrics-server is located at `./metrics-server/components.yaml` (User can utilize `-metset` or `--metrics_server` to change this path).
 The metrics-server is configured to monitor the utilization every 15 seconds.
 Hence, it is recommended that the number of sampling points be given such that the time between samples(duration/sample_iter) is greater than 15s to avoid oversampling.